jeradhoy/MSUWC/README.md

 ## Generation of ArcHydro Edges and Catchments

+Some details and instructions for generating the arcHydro network are found in NoteBooks/waterCenterNotebook_5-19-2015.ipynb.
+Will be cleaned up and added to README.md in the future

 ## ToDo:
+* Clean up archydro generation instructions and include in readme
+* Create scheme for subnetwork runoff routing
 * Create Spinup or calibration functions
 * Use weights in extract() function
 * Calibrate or define variable n values for each edge